doug-leith/android-protobuf-decoding/README.md

 The output should match that in file example_messaging.txt.
 This contains telemetry sent by the Google Messages app via the ANDROID_MESSAGING and CARRIER_SERVICES Clearcut logger log sources.

+We also include a second example of a connection to https://app-measurement.com/a made by Google/Firebase Analytics in file example_firebase.mitm.
+To decode this file use:

+mitmdump --flow-detail 0 -s addon.py -nr example_firebase.mitm | more

+The output should match that in file example_firebase.txt.
+This contains event logging by the Google Dialer app recording the fact that outgoing calls have been placed.

 ## Google/Firebase Analytics